-You can declare the usage using the following methods on the BugSnag client or in a callback on a
+You can either declare the usage using the following methods on the BugSnag client or in a callback on a

 Declare a single feature flag or experiment with variant as an optional second parameter.